-Outline planning permission was granted for the erection of residential development and associated works (including the demolition of the industrial building) on the application site in April 2012 (Reference: HPK/2012/0026).

-The current reserved matters application relates to the previously approved outline planning application Ref HPK/2014/0665 approved in April 2015 for Proposed Demolition of Warehouse and Residential Development of Land and Associated Works.

-It was also granted outline consent in April 2015 for the Proposed Demolition of Warehouse and Residential Development of Land and Associated Works.
+Outline planning permission was granted for the erection of residential development and associated works (including the demolition of the industrial building) on the adjacent site to the east in April 2012 (Reference: HPK/2012/0026).
+The recent / current reserved matters application relates to the previously approved outline planning application Ref HPK/2014/0665 approved in April 2015 for Proposed Demolition of Warehouse and Residential Development of Land and Associated Works.
+Outline consent was granted in April 2015 for the Proposed Demolition of Warehouse and Residential Development of Land and Associated Works.